bioinfo-pf-curie/mpiSORT/README.md

 Default parameters:
 -------------------

-The default parameters are for 128 OST servers, with 2GB striping unit (maximum).
+The default parameters are for 128 OSS servers, with 2GB striping unit (maximum).
-We a data sieving reading and a colective write is done with 128 servers.
+We do data sieving reading and a colective write is done with 128 servers.

-Tune this parameters according to your configuration
+Tune this parameters according to your configuration.

 Compilation: